secretstartups/handbook/support/workflows/test_env.html.md

 ## Selecting the Right Testing Environment

-Support Engineer's need testing environments to learn how to support GitLab and also to replicate customer issues.
+Support Engineers need testing environments to learn how to support GitLab and also to replicate customer issues.

 This page explains the main choices available to you.
 Some guidelines: